shivkumar98/FreeCodeCamp-Projects/04 - Front End Libraries/05 - Redux/README.md

 ## 🟨 6: Handle an Action in the Store

-- After an action is created and dispatched, the Redux store needs to know how to handle the exception.
+- After an action is created and dispatched, the Redux store needs to know how to handle the action.
 This is the job for the Reducer function

 - Reducers in Redux are responsible for state modifications in response to actions